 However, they’ve been studying the ECS and its interactions with memory and learning for quite some time.
-The picture isn’t entirely in focus yet, but the developing relationship is rather compelling.
+The picture isn’t entirely in focus yet, but the developing relationship between CBD and memory function is rather compelling.

 Regardless, there’s enough research on CBD and memory out there to put your mind at ease: